 Don't forget to leave yourself a clear path down the center of your self-storage unit.
 This way, you don't have to trudge over your boxes and furniture to get to your items in the back.
 Also, make sure you face box labels towards the aisle so you can easily read them.

 Step 4 - Use Heavy Items to Create a Stable Base

 Most likely you're going to be stacking a lot of boxes.
 But remember, not all boxes are created equal.
 A heavy box can crush the contents of the box beneath it so be mindful of the weight of each box.

 Step 5 - Keep Refrigerator and Freezer Open Slightly

 Typically, leaving your fridge or freezer door open is a major no-no, but when storing your refrigerator, it's the way to go.
 Mold can build up on the inside of the fridge if the door is shut.
 To prevent this, all you need is a ball of tape.
 That's right, just rolling some tape into a ball and placing it inside the door to keep it open, can help keep the fridge interior dry and free of mold.

 Don't be left with a pile of broken glass.
 Protect your mirrors and anything that can easily be shattered with stretch wrap, blankets, bubble wrap and/or padding.
 Don't have any of this stuff?
-Check out our online shop and get free same-day delivery on your order if it's over $75.
+Visit a Public Storage location for a wide variety of packing materials available to purchase.

 Be creative with how you use the space.
 For example, if you have a refrigerator, store items like books and DVDs inside of it.
 Just don't forget to leave the fridge door wedged open for circulation, otherwise you'll have some pretty moldy books.